ErroneousBee/Incy-Wincy-Wiki/content/Quick Start.md

 You will need image editing tools to greate graphics and edit photos.
 I recommend [GIMP](https://gimp.org/) and [Inkscape](https://inkscape.org/).

 Create an logo image to replace the bee example.
-SVG or PNG are suitable file formats for this job.
+SVG or PNG are suitable file formats for logo images.

 Create a webicon to replace favicon.ico